-Fungi have often been considered as types of plants, but with the development of the microscope scientists were able to see that fungal cells are not the same as plant cells at all.
+Fungi have often been considered as types of plants; however, with the development of the microscope, scientists were able to see that fungal cells are not the same as plant cells.
 For example, fungal cells don't have chloroplasts, so they cannot photosynthesise, and they don't have large vacuoles filled with liquid.